 Dates will be completed as day/month/year.
 The format will be either dd/mm/yyy or dd/mm/yy.
 The exception can be when the applicant has not left.
 In this case, it is acceptable that the referee could complete the end date as "to present" or "still employed" or similar wording.
 The period covered by the reference is until the date that the referee completed the reference.
-For example, the referee completes the dates as; from 01/10/2023 until present date and dates the reference as 10th January 2024.
-In this case the period covered is 01/10/2023 until 10/01/2024.
-Further communication with the referee does not "update" a reference.
+For example, the referee completes the dates as; from 01/02/25 until present and dates the reference as 09/03/2025.
+In this case the period covered is 01/02/2025 until 09/03/2025.
 The end date is either the end date completed on the reference by the referee, or the date reference written if the end date was in the future at the time when completed.
+If reference states no end date or states "to present" or "current" and the date reference written is out with the 28 day period from the start of the next reference then the signatory must provide a supporting note, on the reference details section of the application, stating that they have verified with the referee that the applicant is still currently employed or has left the business and provide the leaving date or date of this verification to ensure there is no gap of more than 28 days.

 References cannot cover any time in the future, as circumstances may change.
-For example, the referee completes a reference giving the dates as 01/11/2023 until 30/06/2024 and dates the reference on 15/01/2024.
-In this case the period covered is from 01/11/2023 until 15/01/2024 (not 30/06/2024).
+For example, the referee completes a reference giving the dates as 01/01/2025 until 30/03/25 and dates the reference on 15/03/2025.
+In this case the period covered is from 01/01/2025 until 15/03/2025 (not 30/03/2025).